-That's still more than the best national deals were paying in late 2012 and the first half of 2013, when rates bottomed out at 1.80 % APY.
+The only good spin we can put on this tepid performance is that the best national deals are paying more than they did in late 2012 and the first half of 2013, when rates bottomed out at 1.80% APY.

 But whatever nascent recovery we thought we were seeing in 60-month CDs seems to have stalled as everyone waits for the Federal Reserve's plan to start pushing interest rates up sometime this summer or early fall (more on that later, too).

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals

 To qualify for this list, a bank must be FDIC-insured and allow savers from all 50 states to buy its certificates of deposit online or through the mail.